wcmoody/wcmoody.github.io/_posts/2019-10-22-picoctf-shark-on-the-wire2.markdown

 In [3]: flag = []
 ```

 We will now loop through each packet, and check if it a UDP packet and if so check its destination port is 22.
-We cannot check the udp ports until we know for sure its upd.
+We cannot check the udp ports until we know for sure it's udp.

 ```python
 In [4]: for p in packets: